yjs/yjs/README.md

 ### Y.UndoManager

-Yjs ships with an Undo/Redo manager for selective undo/redo of of changes on a Yjs type.
+Yjs ships with an Undo/Redo manager for selective undo/redo of changes on a Yjs type.
 The changes can be optionally scoped to transaction origins.

 ```js